MariaLuize/notebook-to-cloud-satellite-ai/README.md

 1. In GCP, go to **IAM & Admin > Quotas**.
 2. Search for `GPUS_ALL_REGIONS`.
 3. Click **Edit Quotas**, set the new limit to 1, and provide a justification (e.g., "Educational Workshop for Satellite AI Monitoring").
-4. Wait for the approval email (ussually takes a few minutes to an hour)
+4. Wait for the approval email (usually takes a few minutes to an hour)

 ---